-- · Strengthen Foundation branding. - Increased awareness by target stakeholders and beneficiaries, and potential supporting parties.
+- · Strengthen Foundation branding. - Increased awareness by target stakeholders and beneficiaries, and potential supporting parties. - Seek to build new partnerships with public and private parties to enhance the Foundation's ability to support salmon conservation.

-- Strong Foundation and ASEF brand. - Broad public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - Increased numbers of volunteer organizations/individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased government and private support to the Foundation's salmon conservation program.
+- Seek to build a strong Foundation and ASEF brand. - Broaden public awareness of the Foundation and the importance of wild Atlantic salmon conservation, restoration and protection. - · Increase the numbers of volunteer organizations/ individuals engaged in salmon conservation, restoration and protection. - Enhanced organizational collaboration and cooperation. - Increased government and private support to the Foundation's salmon conservation program.

-2011 Business Plan Review
+2012 Business Plan Review

-The Foundation has been successful through 2011 in working toward attainment of the four objectives stated in the 2011 Business Plan.
-These will be reported in detail in the 2011 Annual Report.
+The Foundation has been successful through 2012 in working toward attainment of the four objectives stated in the 2012 Business Plan.
+These will be reported in detail in the 2012 Annual Report.

-Objective #1: To implement a prudent investment and financial strategy to restore the trust fund to its adjusted value and create a reserve fund.
+Objective #1: To implement a prudent investment and financial strategy to restore the ASEF to its adjusted value and create a reserve fund.